Gender pay gap data

-As Rethink Mental Illness employers more than 250 it is required by Government Regulations to publish details of its gender pay gap, specifically the difference in average female earnings compared to average male earnings.
-The data for Rethink Mental Illness is as follows:
+As Rethink Mental Illness employs more than 250 people we are required by government regulations to publish details of our gender pay gap, specifically the difference in average female earnings compared to average male earnings.
+The data for Rethink Mental Illness are as follows::

 - Mean gender pay gap = 8.5%

 - Mean bonus gender pay gap = not applicable (as bonus are not paid)

 - Median bonus gender pay gap = not applicable (as bonus are not paid)

 - Percentage who receive a bonus = not applicable (as bonus are not paid)

 - Proportion of females and males in each quartile bracket: